nhibernate/nhibernate.github.io/_posts/2008-10-04-the-best-way-to-solve-nhibernate-bugs-submit-good-unit-test.markdown

 <h3>Conclusions</h3>
 <p>When NHibernate doesn't work as expected, the best way to describe the issue is providing a good unit test.
 NHibernate.LiteTest helps you writing tests that are so similar to the official ones to be directly integrable in the actual NHibernate trunk.
 So, if you think you've just discovered a bug, </p>
 <ol>
-<li>Go to <a href="http://jira.nhibernate.org/secure/Dashboard.jspa">NHibernate Jira</a> and use its search engine to look for a similar bug (perhaps your problem has already been fixed and you only need to wait for a new release)
+<li>Go to <a href="https://github.com/nhibernate/nhibernate-core/issues">NHibernate GitHub issues</a> and use its search engine to look for a similar bug (perhaps your problem has already been fixed and you only need to wait for a new release)
 </li>
 <li>If you don't find anything, write a unit test to reproduce it
 </li>
 <li>Execute NUnit and test it
 </li>
-<li>if NUnit bar is red (and NHibernate documentation doesn't state that it's a not supported case), go to the Jira, open a issue, rename your test folder and namespaces with the actual issue number (ex.
-NH1234) and upload it as an attachment. </li>
+<li>if NUnit bar is red (and NHibernate documentation doesn't state that it's a not supported case), go to GitHub NHibernate issues, open a issue, rename your test folder and namespaces with the actual issue number (ex.
+GH1234) and upload it as an attachment. </li>
 </ol>
 <p>Obviously, if you think you're good enough, no one will be offended if you submit a patch, too.</p>